amake/orgro-app-landing-page/_pages/faq.md

 For other apps, you should be able to send your file to Orgro with the standard "share" or "open in" feature.

-## Can Orgro sync with Dropbox?
+# Can Orgro sync with Dropbox?

 Orgro doesn't have a concept of "syncing": you open a file to view its contents, and then you close it.
+No persistent data derived from the file is retained that must be kept "in sync".

 You can open files stored in Dropbox via the file picker (iOS only, due to [limitations of the Android